gulyasbence03/Escaper/README.md

 # Escaper
+In Escape, you play as a prisoner trying to escape a high-security prison in a retro 2D pixelated world.
+Navigate through locked doors using keycards and fight off guards as you make your daring escape.

+# Takeaways
 My first java project.
 A 2d game made for Prog3 lab(java course).

-# Takeaways
 As for first project in java, and at that time i was satisfied with it, but looking back of course it's not well designed and mainly copied a tutorial.
 It is a good example(at least for me) of what could have been done better, what were the main issues, so here are the takeaways and notes after reviewing:

 + Well described and documented. (could be better, but at that time good)
 + Extra work, and not being satisfied with bare minimum, made this small project much better. (at least visually, and in a "game sense")